zehreken/zehreken.github.io/_posts/2017-06-08-cache-miss-and-data-locality.markdown

 ### Conclusion
 It has been a very long time since the hype of Data Oriented Programming but it seems like DOD is the solution.
 Frankly, I don't think how CPU and Memory manage data will change ever.
 It is very difficult and also illogical.

-I have been programming data oriented for almost a year now.
+I have been programming in a data oriented way for almost a year now.
 At first (like most of the things I first encounter) I thought it was the holy grail and will solve every problem.
 Right now I think there are places for OOD and DOD(and in that sense other programming paradigms) in the same software.
 Both of them have their strengths and weaknesses.
 Till memory speeds catch up with CPU speeds, using DOD is a very good idea.

+You can find the source files in this repository.

+If you think that this blog post is wrong or missing, please send me a message.

 https://ark.intel.com/products/52224/Intel-Core-i5-2410M-Processor-3M-Cache-up-to-2_90-GHz
 https://en.0wikipedia.org/index.php?q=aHR0cHM6Ly9lbi53aWtpcGVkaWEub3JnL3dpa2kvTGlzdF9vZl9JbnRlbF9Db3JlX2k1X21pY3JvcHJvY2Vzc29ycw